Ask AI

 • Runs are taking longer than expected to complete

-By the end of this guide, you'll understand what freshness checks are and how to implement them in your data pipelines.
+By the end of this guide, you'll understand what freshness checks are, how to implement them in your data pipelines, and how to be alerted when your assets are overdue.

 How it works#